My parents Journey to the West

 1978

-Life was simple but tensions between newly reunified Vietnam and China led to a mass exodus in 1978, where 150,000 ethnic Chinese fled Northern Vietnam for China due to fears of war, evidently due to widespread rumors of an imminent Chinese attack that would result in them being rounded up and jailed, or executed.
+Life was simple, but tensions between newly reunified Vietnam and China led to a mass exodus in 1978.
+Around 150,000 ethnic Chinese fled Northern Vietnam for China due to fears of war, fuelled by rumours of an imminent Chinese attack and fears of being rounded up, jailed, or even executed.

-It was towards the end of April when my mothers side of the family packed up their bags and left Quang Ninh for Haiphong.
-They all stayed at my my Dads house in Haiphong for the night where they planned to leave for China the next day.
+Towards the end of April, my mum’s side of the family packed their belongings and left Quảng Ninh for Haiphong.
+They all stayed at my dad’s house for one night, planning to leave for China the following day.

-The Chinese government closed its border to Vietnam in July of 1978 after 150,000 who fled constituted about a half of the ethnic Chinese population of North Vietnam, and were valuable people in terms of skills and abilities.
+The Chinese government closed its border to Vietnam in July 1978, after around 150,000 refugees had crossed - nearly half of the ethnic Chinese population in Northern Vietnam, many of whom were highly skilled.

-My uncle's wife was still on the Vietnam side when the boarders closed and my granddad had to pay a huge sum for her to be brought over to the China side.
+My uncle’s wife was still on the Vietnam side when the borders closed, and my grandfather had to pay a large sum of money to bring her across into China.

-A huge number of Chinese including my family settled in Ningming on the Quyang State Farm and earned a living by planting pineapples which was a cash crop, set up for refugees in late 1978 and became self-sufficient within a year.
+Many Chinese families, including mine, settled in Ningming on the Quyang State Farm.
+They made a living planting pineapples, which became a key cash crop.
+The settlement was set up for refugees in late 1978 and became self-sufficient within a year.

-3rd September 1978 My parents first born, my brother Chin was born
+On 3rd September 1978, my parents’ first child - my brother Chin - was born.

 Here are some photos of NingMing in the early 1980's.